 In 1984 a major pollution incident on the Mawddach killed thousands of juvenile salmonids and over 2000 adult salmon and seatrout.
-Since 1987 a remedial stocking programme has operated on the Mawddach which is due to end in 2021.
+Since 1987 a remedial stocking programme has operated on the Mawddach which ended in 2021.
 In 2015 salmonid stocking was terminated due to a policy change by Natural Resources Wales (NRW).
 Any mitigation stocking was to be delivered through opening additional habitat & habitat works.
-As the Mawddach anglers have a contract until 2021 the option is with them whether to continue stocking or move to habitat works.
+As the Mawddach anglers had a contract until 2021, the option was with them up to the 2021 end date, whether to continue stocking or move to habitat works.